stuartcarroll/perl-portscan/README.md

 # perl-portscan
 A perl script to check if a TCP port is open from a specified source and destination IP entered using CLI paramters

-Another version of this script exists that takes the source, destination and port from a CSV should you want to scan multiple differnt hosts on different ports
+Another version of this script exists that takes the source, destination and port from a CSV should you want to scan multiple differnt hosts on different ports.
+This can be found here: https://github.com/stuartcarroll/perl-portscan-csv